 - Sphingosine-1-phosphate receptors EDG1, EDG3 and EDG5

-The modal chromosome number for HEK293 cells is 64, which occurs in 60% of cells.
+HEK293 is a hypotriploid cell line with modal chromosome number of 64, which occurs in 30% of cells.
 Cells with higher ploidies occur less frequently at a rate of 4.2%.
 HEK293 cell lines display some cytogenetic instability.